pat-jj/598HJ-TXM/code/README.md

 ## Step 2: Run the WeSTClass classification code
-The classification code is based on WeSTClass [https://github.com/yumeng5/WeSTClass]
+The classification code is modified from the source code of WeSTClass [https://github.com/yumeng5/WeSTClass]

 You will need to get the same environment to run this code.